Get answers to your Sprouts questions here!

 Q. Where is my nearest Sprouts store?

 A. We are continuing to spread our roots at a rapid pace!
-We'll be celebrating 20 new grand openings in 2013.
-Click here to find a new store near you.
+Click here to find new stores expected to open in 2014.

 Q. How can I get the best deals at Sprouts?